nearprotocol/stakewars/troubleshooting.md

 - your node is not running the same version of the other peer
 - your node is a validator, but it's producing zero blocks (see above)

-If this message is repeated multiple times and your node gets zero connected peers, you may need to stop nearup, clean entirely the data in the folder at `~/.near/betanet/`, and start the node again.
+If this message is repeated multiple times and your node gets zero connected peers, you may need to stop nearup, clean entirely the data in the folder at `~/.near/betanet`, and start the node again.

+**Heads up:** deleting this folder will generate a new public key for your node and will need a resync.
+As a result, your node may result offline and be kicked out.

-### 4. My node seems stuck at 98% of the sync, without progressing
+### 1.4.
+My node seems stuck at 98% of the sync, without progressing
 The counter simply measures the number of blocks remaining to reach the tip of the chain, and not the amount of computation necessary to complete the operation.
-As a result, is possible that certain blocks contain more information and need more time to be processed, showing slower progress.
+As a result, it is possible that certain blocks contain more information and need more time to be processed, showing slower progress.

 If your node has no active peers, you may need to reset your `.near/betanet` folder, and generate a new node key.
 Check the in the logs if the number of peers is not `0/0/40`: